SpaceX aborts first 'Block 5' Falcon 9 launch

 SpaceX got very close to launching the final "Block 5" version of its Falcon 9 rocket for the first time Thursday, but the mission is now delayed until Friday afternoon at the earliest.

-Just about a minute before scheduled lift-off at 5:47 p.m.
-EDT, the launch computer aborted blast-off shortly after it entered its startup mode.
-We're still waiting to find out what the problem was that caused the abort, but such an error is a safeguard and not that unusual.
+Just about a minute before scheduled liftoff at 5:47 p.m.
+ET, the launch computer aborted blastoff shortly after it entered its startup mode.
+We're still waiting to find out the cause, but such an error is a safeguard and not that unusual.

 The rocket was set to carry the Bangabandhu satellite-1, the first satellite for Bangladesh, into orbit from Kennedy Space Center in Florida.